karayabin/universe-snapshot/universe/Ling/Light_Crud/doc/api/Ling/Light_Crud/AjaxHandler/LightCrudAjaxHandler/doHandle.md

-LightCrudAjaxHandler::doHandle — and returns a json array as specified in the [ajax communication protocol](https://github.com/lingtalfi/AjaxCommunicationProtocol).
+LightCrudAjaxHandler::doHandle — Handles the given action and returns an [alcp response](https://github.com/lingtalfi/Light_AjaxHandler/blob/master/doc/pages/ajax-light-communication-protocol.md), or throws an exception in case of problems.